AlgorithmeAi/Snake/README.md

-# Algorithme AI - Snake Oracle
+# Algorithme AI - Snake 🐍
 **Author:** Charles Dana & Algorithme.ai

 Snake is an **XAI (Explainable AI)** polynomial-time multiclass oracle.
 It provides high-accuracy classification while maintaining a full "Audit Trail" for every prediction, allowing you to understand *why* the model reached a specific conclusion through "lookalike" analysis and logical AND statements.